wangke16/MSMC-IM/README.md

                         consistent with MSMC2 or MSMC(default=10*1+15*2)
                         output you are using here --beta BETA [BETA ...]
-                        Regularisation on estimated migration rate and
+                        Regularisation on population sizes.
-                        population size.
                         The bigger, the stronger penalty is.
-                        Recommend: 0,1e-6
+                        Recommend: 1e-6
   --printfittingdetails
                         Print detailed infomation during fitting process e.g. estimated split time from M(t) midpoint, initial and